-1. All members' public social media activity must fit within The Young Americans' Mission Statement.

-- a.
-Promote understanding and goodwill - b.
-Be a positive influence on the world - c.
-Promote positive cultural interaction - d.
-Use common sense when posting and sharing content - 2.
-Members are not permitted to use social media for the purpose of: - a.
-Endorsing any political, religious, criminal, or controversial content or agenda - b.
-Soliciting Non-Young American business ventures - 3.
+- 1. All members' public social media activity must fit within The Young Americans' Mission Statement. - Promote understanding and goodwill - Be a positive influence on the world - Promote positive cultural interaction - Use common sense when posting and sharing content - 2.
+Members are not permitted to use social media for the purpose of: - Endorsing any political, religious, criminal, or controversial content or agenda - Soliciting Non-Young American business ventures - 3.
 All members must have all social media privacy settings set to keep any public individuals who will view the current member as a representative of The Young Americans from having access to all personal social media content. - 4.
-Any member who wishes to communicate with individuals who will view the current member as a representative of The Young Americans must create a Young Americans approved secondary account for any and all social media sites.
-Approved social media has a clear Young American distinction in the title and all content fits within the mission statement of The Young Americans.
+Any member who wishes to communicate with individuals who will view the current member as a representative of The Young Americans must: - use an account which meets the standards below - use only public methods of communication including public posts or public comments when communicating with persons who are considered minors or under the age of 18 years old.